 NymphArticulated Hellgrammite

 A lifelike and highly effective nymph pattern, the Articulated Hellgrammite imitates the larval stage of the Dobsonfly.
-Its articulated design and realistic features make it a deadly choice for targeting trout and smallmouth bass.
+Its articulated design and realistic features make it an effective choice for targeting trout and smallmouth bass.

 Spring, Summer, Fall